asappresearch/scale-score/README.md

 ## SCALE

 This metrics outputs the estimated probablility that a hypothesis is supported by a given premise *SCALE(premise, hypothesis)*.
 Commonly the hypothesis is generated text and the premise is some ground truth text.
 For example, a premise may be a document and the hypothesis may be a language model generated summary sentence.
 The score is bounded as follows 0&le;*SCALE(premise, hypothesis)*&le;1.
 A higher score signifies a higher probability the hypothesis is factually consistent with the premise.
-A lower score signifies the hypothesis is more likely to be factually inconsistent with the premise.
-It is recommended to use Flan_T5_XL as the base model for the best results.
+A lower score signifies the hypothesis is more likely to be factually inconsistent with the premise. **It is recommended to use Flan_T5_XL or Flan_T5_Large as the base model for the best results.
+Note: Using Flan_T5_Small as a base model will not result in accurate scores unless finetuned.**

 ### Install
 To use the evaluation metric, first pip install the python module.